 It’s also helpful for keeping everyone on the same page.
 For example, you could set up a space in Evernote Business just for leads, creating a new notebook for each prospect.
 With Spaces ‘What’s New’ feature, you can track your sales team’s recent activity or meetings.
 Also use the ‘Pinned Notes’ feature to quickly access key information.

 This helps at all stages of the sales pipeline.
-For example, when you meet new contacts, you can scan their business cards and invite them to connect on LinkedIn, right from Evernote.
+For example, when you meet new contacts, you can scan their business cards and save their information in Evernote—so you always have it with you.
 Before a big meeting, do your homework by clipping websites with corporate news and saving research to your prospect’s notebook.
 Use Evernote to take notes or record audio during any sales conversations so you can remember what you discussed.

 Then link the notes to your Salesforce records, making historical information on sales opportunities centralized, searchable, and accessible in Salesforce.
 The best part?
 You can edits notes right within Salesforce and have them update automatically in Evernote.

 Email is a big part of any workplace.
 And we spend a lot of time in our inboxes, whether it’s responding to new messages or trying to dig up that email from last year.